-- 1) Ensure that dues are collected for the ISAE and be in charge of all funds received by the ISAE. - 2) Present a financial statement of the ISAE to Council and to the membership at the Annual General Meeting. - 3) Prepare the annual budget and submit the budget to Council for review and approval. - 4) Maintain ISAE accounts and ensure that they are audited each year. - 5) Make purchases and employ assistance as authorised in the budget in order to expedite the business of the ISAE. - 6) Transfer funds between accounts when necessary to maintain sufficient funds in the current account to meet expenditures and to minimise bank charges, and transfer funds as determined by Council.
+- 1. In charge of all funds received by the ISAE. - 2.
+Present a financial statement of the ISAE to Council and to the membership at the Annual General Meeting. - 3.
+Prepare the annual budget and submit the budget to Council for review and approval. - 4.
+Maintain ISAE accounts and ensure that they are independently examined each year.

-- 7) In consultation with the Junior Vice-President allocate funds to Regional Secretaries.
-If the amount exceeds GBP 500 approval by Council must be sought. - 8) Advise the Senior Vice-President of the sum available for underwriting the congress. - 9) Assist with the decision making on applications to the Congress Attendance Fund. - 10) Decide whether Congress Attendance Funds should be transferred to the Local Congress Organising Committee or directly to the applicant. - 11) Make all documents concerning ISAE funds available for the Auditors.
+- 5. Make purchases and employ assistance as authorised in the budget in order to expedite the business of the ISAE. - 6.
+Transfer funds between accounts when necessary to maintain sufficient funds in the current account to meet expenditures and to minimise bank charges, and transfer funds as determined by Council. - 7.
+In consultation with the Junior Vice-President allocate funds to Regional Secretaries.
+If the amount exceeds GBP 500 per annum approval by Council must be sought. - 8.
+Advise the Senior Vice-President of the sum available for underwriting the congress. - 9.
+Assist with the decision making on applications to the Congress Attendance Fund and any scholarship grants from external sponsors. - 10.
+Decide whether Congress Attendance Funds should be transferred to the Local Congress Organising Committee or directly to the applicant. - 11.
+Make all documents concerning ISAE funds available for the Independent Examiners. - 12.
+Prepare the annual financial report and submit this to the OSCR, together with the report of activities provided by the President.